 A former journalist who worked in New York, Rome and Paris, author Tom Rachman is as much a globetrotter as his multinational characters.

 High-stakes poker, Mars exploration and rare vinyl are among publishers' topics of choice for the season.

 Want to become famous in the field of neuroscience?
 You could spend decades slaving away in labs.
 Or you could fall victim to a freak accident.

-The Man Booker Prize finalist speaks at Politics and Prose on Saturday.
+The Pulitzer Prize winner speaks Tuesday at Politics and Prose.

 Stephen Dubner and his 'Think Like a Freak' co-author Steven Levitt are speaking at Sixth and I on Thursday.